ADHD Supergirls

 Girls who have ADHD often have BIG emotions because one of the hallmarks of ADHD is poor impulse control.

-So, where a neurotypical child might realize she can’t throw her pencil at an annoying classmate or she’ll get into trouble, the child with ADHD goes right ahead and throws that pencil.
+So, where a neurotypical girl might realize she can’t throw her pencil at an annoying classmate or she’ll get into trouble, the girl with ADHD goes right ahead and throws that pencil.
 Then, when asked later *why* she threw the pencil when she got in trouble, she can’t answer, because she really didn’t think at all.

 There wasn’t a why, just an impulse.
 Usually, events like this start a snowball effect of negative behavior, with more punishments, anger, and explosive emotions.